Ye Xuanning: Career

 After graduating from Beijing Institute of Technology in 1960, he was assigned to a radio parts factory in Zhuzhou, Hunan, then he was transferred to Shangrao, Jiangxi.
 In 1974, while operating a machine, his right arm was cut off.

 In 1978, Ye served as secretary of Kang Shien, director of the Economic Commission of the State Council.

 In 1980, Ye had made a crossover from politics to business.
 He became the president of Canglang Consulting Corporation.
 In 1984, he served as vice-president of the China Association for International Friendly Contact (CAIFC).
 That same year, he enlisted in the People's Liberation Army.
 He was promoted to the rank of major general (shao jiang) in September 1988.

 In 1990, Ye was appointed head of the Liaison Department of the PLA General Political Department.
 In 1993, he became president of China Carrie Enterprises Limited.

 Ye retired from the army in 1997.
 He was a member of the 8th National Committee of the Chinese People's Political Consultative Conference and a Standing Committee member of the 9th Chinese People's Political Consultative Conference.
 Ye was also a calligrapher, famous for his cursive calligraphy.

 On July 10, 2016, Ye died of lung cancer at Zhongshan Hospital, in Guangzhou, Guangdong.

 Princelings

 Ye was the leader or godfather of the Princelings.
 He was low-profile but influential in political, military and business circles.
 Many people who ran into troubles looked for Ye, who was always able to resolve their problems.

 Personal life

-Ye married painter Qian Ningge (钱宁戈), daughter of Qian Yimin, a Communist revolutionist and politician.
+Ye married painter Qian Ningge (钱宁戈), daughter of Qian Yimin, a CCP revolutionary and official.
 They had a son, Ye Hong (叶弘), and a daughter, Ye Jingzi (叶静子).
-His son-in-law is Wang Jingyang (王京阳), grandson of Wang Zhen, one of the Eight Elders of the Communist Party of China.
+His son-in-law is Wang Jingyang (王京阳), grandson of Wang Zhen, one of the Eight Elders of the CCP.